 According to the Office for National Statistics report on the coronavirus and homeworking in the UK, in April 2020, nearly half (46.6%) of people in employment did some of their work from home, with the vast majority (86.0%) of these homeworkers stating that this was because of the coronavirus (Covid-19) pandemic.

 Government guidance and restrictions are evolving, and many employees could possibly be working from home for a longer period.
 This is becoming a new way of working for many across the UK.

 Understandably, this presents new challenges for managers who are having to find different ways to support their staff, virtually.
 Therefore, it is important you have the tools to help make a positive difference to your team.

 In this blog, we’ve identified some top tips for managers to help support the mental health and wellbeing their remote teams.
-We’ve also included information on supporting teams through virtual mental health and wellbeing training.

 Top tips on how to support your team working from home